 The term ‘Smart’ has become common when describing a device offering some level of intelligence and introduction of a self-diagnostic capability to station post insulators therefore justifies referring to them as ‘Smart Insulators’.
 One of the pioneering applications in this regard has been monitoring functional parameters that confirm structural soundness of insulators immediately following a traumatic event, whether earthquake, explosion or accident.
 Being able to rapidly assess an insulator’s structural integrity allows appropriate actions to be taken right away.

-This edited recent contribution to INMR by Kamran Khan of Trench in Canada, Karl Mitsch of Bonneville Power Administration in the U.S. and Jens M. Seifert of Reinhausen Power Composites in Germany and Eric Moal of Reinhausen France introduced the concept of Smart Insulators and reviews practical applications for this technology.
+This edited contribution to INMR is by Kamran Khan of Trench in Toronto Canada, Karl Mitsch of Bonneville Power Administration in the United States and Jens Seifert of Reinhausen Power Composites in Germany.
+Their work introduced the concept of Smart Insulators and reviewed practical applications for this technology.